semiodesk/trinity-rdf/Documentation/tutorials/firstSteps.md

 ![Ontologies.png](https://bitbucket.org/repo/pnBbge/images/1285680337-Ontologies.png)

-Now we need to change the configuration to make the new ontology known to Trinity.RDF.
+Now we need to change the configuration to make the new ontology known to Trinity RDF.
 To make this happen, we add the following passage to the <code>App.config</code> as a child of the <code>OntologySettings</code> element: